plamascus/emerogue/Moka_Changelog.md

 5/11/2024
 - Added the pocket PC for real this time.
 Unlocked via hub upgrade
+- Added unique mon tracking inside pocket pc as an upgrade.
+Can be used inside adventure

 4/11/2024
 - Merged yet another poison puppeteer stuff + mortal spin (kinda?
 I can't find it on eevee's repo)